brotzeit/rustic/README.md

 ## Cargo outdated

 Use `rustic-cargo-outdated` to get a list of dependencies that are out of date.
-The results are displayed in `tabulated-list-mode` and you can use most commands you know for example from the emacs package menu.
+The results are displayed in `tabulated-list-mode` and you can use most commands you know from the emacs package menu.

 ![](https://raw.githubusercontent.com/brotzeit/rustic/master/img/outdated.png)